json-ql/jsonql-hibernate-search/README.md

 }
 ```

 > Note, that Hibernate Search supports primitive fields like `boolean` out of the box.
 However, if you want to filter data with some custom things like related entities, you need to use custom `FieldBridge`.
-Please take a look at `BaseDomainFieldBridge` and `RangeNumberBridge` provided by this lib.
+Please take a look at `BaseDomainFieldBridge` and `BigDecimalRangeBridge` provided by this lib.

 ### 3. Create `META-INF/persistence.xml` mapping